albar965/littlenavmap-manual/en/MAPDISPLAY.md

 See [Magnetic Declination](INTRO.md#magnetic-declination) for remarks on that topic.

+Note that the menu item is disabled if measurement lines are hidden on the map (menu `View` -> `User Features`).
+The menu item is suffixed with the text `hidden on map` if this is the case.

 #### ![Remove Distance measurement](../images/icons/distancemeasureoff.png "Remove Distance measurement") Remove Distance measurement {#remove-distance-measurement}

 Remove the selected line.
 This menu item is active if you right-click on the end point of a distance measurement line \(small cross\).

 #### ![Display Airport Traffic Pattern](../images/icons/trafficpattern.png "Display Airport Traffic Pattern") Display Airport Traffic Pattern {#show-traffic-pattern}